 - Make a Section 47 referral to investigate the concerns;

 - Apply to the Court for an Emergency Protection Order.
 The local authority will seek an order from the Court allowing them to remove your child from your care and place it into local authority care;

 - Apply to the Court for a Care Order or Interim Care Order.

 In some circumstances, the police can apply for an Emergency Police Protection Order and in other situations you may be asked to place your child into voluntary care (section 20 of the Children Act 1989).

 The local authority should only make such applications where there is a significant risk of harm or a likelihood of harm attributable to the care given by the care giver of the child.
 This is known as the Threshold Criteria.

-It is essential that, as soon as the local authority become involved with your family, you should seek legal advice and assistance.
+It is essential that, as soon as the local authority becomes involved with your family, you seek legal advice.